CytoDev/thunderbird-plugin-stationary/REVIEVER_NOTE.md

 # Reviewer note
-## Building the XPI:
+## Building
+Stationery uses the Gradle build system; a working Java JRE is required for Gradle.

- 1. check out sources from git
+ 1. check the sources out from git
  2. enter the git repository
  3. execute `gradlew build`
- 4. the built XPI will land in the 'build' directory
+    the built XPI will land in the 'build' directory

-Stationery uses the Gradle build system; a working Java JRE is required for Gradle.
+ 4. `gradlew cleanDownloads` or `gradlew cleanAll` to remove downloaded files

 Sources are available at https://github.com/arivald/tbirdExt